Dyffryn School: Description and history

 In 2009, Dyffryn became the first in the county borough to offer a savings facility for its pupils.
 It had the only "Interact Club" in the area, where pupils think up ways to donate to charity and choose charities to donate to.

 Dyffryn was one of the only schools in the country borough to run a School Interact Club.
-Interact Club is the youth version of the Rotary Club and has raised thousands of pounds for local and international charities, which the pupils themselves decide to support.
+Interact Club is the youth version of the Rotary Club and has raised thousands of pounds for local and international charities, which the pupils themselves decided to support.

 Between 2011 and 2012, the school was in band one of the school rankings in Wales.

 In 2015, Sally Burton made a donation to the school of her late husband's French dictionary (Harrap's New Shorter French and English Dictionary 1977 edition).

-Dyffryn Comprehensive was well-known for its strict uniform policy, where the students would wear mainly black colors with a green and black striped tie.
+Dyffryn Comprehensive was well-known for its strict uniform policy, where the students would commonly wear a black uniform with a green and black striped tie.
 The uniform policy had changed many times in Dyffryn's history.
 However, the most notable change was the introduction of black blazers in the year 2016.

-Dyffryn School closed in 2018 when it was replaced by a new school (Ysgol Cwm Brombil) built in Bertha Road at the location of the former Upper School, following its closure and demolition.
+Dyffryn School closed in 2018 when it was replaced by a school (Ysgol Cwm Brombil) built on Bertha Road at the location of the former Upper School, following its closure and demolition.

-The final headmaster was Martin Grimes, who was the last headmaster of Dyffryn School before its closure in 2018.
+The final headmaster was Martin Grimes, who was the last headmaster of Dyffryn School before its closure on the 31 August 2018.